Primary school teachers can now harness music and drama to help their pupils learn German, Spanish and Welsh by using the Cerdd Iaith website.

 The songs were created especially for the site by poet Mererid Hopwood.and composers Gareth Glyn and Tim Riley.

 Teacher training programme

-The Cerdd Iaith resource supports teachers to build on learners’ knowledge of Welsh and English to introduce a third language to the classroom, as required by the curriculum for Wales within the Languages, Literacy and Communication Area of Learning and Experience and will inspire and stimulate children to learn actively and begin speaking new languages.
+The Cerdd Iaith resource supports teachers to build on learners’ knowledge of Welsh and English to introduce an international language to the classroom, as required by the curriculum for Wales within the Languages, Literacy and Communication Area of Learning and Experience and will inspire and stimulate children to learn actively and begin speaking new languages.

-The project leaders have been working with musicians, linguists, drama practitioners and teachers from South and West Wales for the past three years.
-They deliver training both in and out of schools as part of teachers’ continuing professional development.
+The project leaders have been working with musicians, linguists, drama practitioners and teachers from South and West Wales, delivering online training as part of teachers’ continuing professional development.
 This training consists of ‘on your feet’ creative learning activities and can also include creative practitioners coming into schools to demonstrate the activities directly.

 The Cerdd Iaith resource has been designed to complement and extend the training programme we offer, but can also be used independently.

 If you or your school are interested in finding out more about the project or want to register for training sessions, please contact us TeamWales@britishcouncil.org